TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/CoreTesting.rst

 `https://git.typo3.org/typo3/CI/testing-infrastructure/-/tree/main/ansible?ref_type=heads`__, and the Pipeline itself is set up through `https://github.com/TYPO3/typo3/tree/main/Build/gitlab-ci/`__.

-Compared to your local execution tt's just that the combinations of tests and splitting to different jobs which is slightly different, for instance GitLab CI paralelly performs multiple tests with more complex version matrixes (PHP and Databases).
+Compared to your local execution it's just that the combinations of tests and splitting to different jobs which is slightly different, for instance GitLab CI paralelly performs multiple tests with more complex version matrixes (PHP and Databases).